Hastings College: Campus

 The Hastings College campus consists of 40 buildings on 120 acre.
 The college's first building was McCormick Hall, constructed in 1883 and still in use today.
-More recent additions include the Jackson Dinsdale Art Center, built in 2016; Osborne Family Sports Complex/Fleharty Educational Center, built in 2002; the Bronco Village student apartments (2005); the Morrison-Reeves Science Center, opened in late 2009.
-McCormick Hall was listed on the National Register of Historic Places in 1975, and the Hastings College Historic District designation, made in 2017, includes 12 buildings on campus for their historic significance in the College’s post World War II growth.
+McCormik Hall was added to the National Register of Historic Places in 1975.
+In 2017, the Hastings College Historic District was created, which added eleven new buildings onto the register, and included McCormick Hall.